sarafridov/CataractQuantifier/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;photo2.png
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;photo2.shaded.png

 The next step is to edit each of the photo.shaded.png files to show CataractQuantifier where the lens and sclera are.
-[This documentation is being actively edited.]
+The relevant portions of an example photo (without a cataract) are illustrated here: ![alt text][images/unshaded_labeled.png].